UnorthodoxThing/WebDev-HowTo-snippets/README.md

 ## Slideshow

-A responsive slideshow that allow users to cycle through elements (images).
+A responsive fullscreen slideshow that allow users to cycle through their images by clicking allocated left and right arrow keys.

 ### Slideshow-Gallery